coinflow-labs-us/coinflow-react/README.md

 # Changelog

+### 3.0.0

+**Breaking Changes**

+- Added supportsVersionedTransactions to CoinflowWithdraw allowing platforms with wallets that support versioned transactions to Withdraw non-USDC/EuroE tokens in a single transaction with better prices.
+- This is enabled to true by default.
+If you are using a wallet that does not support versioned transactions, you must set `supportsVersionedTransactions` in `CoinflowWithdraw` to `false`.

 ### 2.7.1

 - Added new property lockDefaultToken which locks the withdrawal option to the users default currency (USDC or EUROe)